RikunjSindhwad/Task-Ninja/README.md

 ## Features

-- **Task Automation**: Define and automate tasks, creating a seamless workflow for your projects.
+- :robot: **Task Automation**: Define and automate tasks, creating a seamless workflow for your projects.

-- **Parallel Execution**: Execute tasks in parallel to save time and improve efficiency.
+- :rocket: **Parallel Execution**: Execute tasks in parallel to save time and improve efficiency.

-- **Dependency Management**: Specify task dependencies to ensure that tasks are executed in the correct order.
+- :link: **Dependency Management**: Specify task dependencies to ensure that tasks are executed in the correct order.

-- **Customization**: Tailor TaskNinja to your specific needs by defining custom tasks and workflows.
+- :wrench: **Customization**: Tailor TaskNinja to your specific needs by defining custom tasks and workflows.

-- **Logging**: TaskNinja provides comprehensive logging capabilities to help you monitor and troubleshoot your automation processes.
+- :scroll: **Logging**: TaskNinja provides comprehensive logging capabilities to help you monitor and troubleshoot your automation processes.

-- **Extensibility**: Easily add new functionalities and plugins to TaskNinja for enhanced capabilities.
+- :jigsaw: **Extensibility**: Easily add new functionalities and plugins to TaskNinja for enhanced capabilities.

 ## Acknowledgments